What are Rotary Encoders? Construction & Working

 The rotary encoder is a disk with evenly spaced contact zones, which are connected to the three pins, pin a,b,c.
 Pin c is the ground pin.
 Now when this disc would start its rotations, the pins a and b which are stationary, would eventually come in contact with the contact zones.
 When this contact happens current would flow through that pin, thus giving output 1, and 0 otherwise.
 By doing this we have two waveforms generated, one corresponding to pin a and other one corresponding to pin b.

-If we just want to know the position, then analysing any one of these waveforms would suffice.
-But if we want to know the direction in which the disc is rotating then we would need both the waveforms to analyse this.
+If we just want to know the position, then analyzing any one of these waveforms would suffice.
+But if we want to know the direction in which the disc is rotating then we would need both the waveforms to analyze this.